ViniciusTheCoder/finances_mobile.app/README.md

 This mobile app was developed as part of Ignite Rocketsteat React-Native trail.

+### I'm currently doin' some tests with Jest in this app

 ## App functions:

  - Show ur financial movement;